ornfelt/openmw-android/README.md

 Build -> Make Project

+Also make sure that you have correct Android SDK and NDK installed.
+I compiled my project with these versions:

+Android SDK Build-Tools: 34.0.0, 33.0.1, 29.0.2,

+NDK: 21.0.6113669 (90 % sure, but also double check buildscripts/include/version.sh) Android studio should tell you what version you need if you don't have the correct one.

+CMake 3.22.1

+Android SDK Platform-Tools:
+34.0.5

+To install different versions in Android Studio:

+Tools -> SDK Manager -> SDK Tools -> Check Show package details and uncheck obsolete packages if needed.

 # No longer under development

 You can download one of the old builds from the Releases tab.